 With the explosive growth in eCommerce over the course of the past few years due to COVID-19, it’s become even more critical for online companies to have a multi-channel presence, especially on popular paid ad platforms.
-However, as more buyers move online to shop, larger brands with stable revenue streams have followed suit by pushing dollars into paid search and social (in 2020 Google Spend was up +5.9% and Facebook +4.9%), increasing the competition in many verticals.
+However, as more buyers move online to shop, larger brands with stable revenue streams have followed suit by pushing dollars into paid search and social (in 2022 Google Ad Spend was $168 billion and Meta was $112 billion) increasing the competition in many verticals.
 As such, analyzing company to platform “fit” is essential to maximize budget and return on investment.

-While Google Ads and Facebook/Instagram are the big players, Snapchat, TikTok, Pinterest, Microsoft Ads, and Yahoo are all worth consideration.
+While Google Ads and Facebook/Instagram (AKA Meta) are the big players, Snapchat, TikTok, Pinterest, Microsoft Ads, and Yahoo are all worth consideration.
 Each one potentially has a unique benefit to offer your company.
 As a baseline, the following outlines what we consider the main benefits for paid platforms that naturally group together: